 When the candidate comes to the point of formal sponsorship, a reference from their priest is required.
 This reference is sent to the Provincial Director of Ordinands (PDO) for the process to begin.
-The Province is developing the role of a ‘Vocations Adviser’ who can help to discern what kind of ministry (e.g. Lay / ordained) the candidate may be called to.
+The Province is developing the role of a ‘Vocations Advisor’ who can help to discern what kind of ministry (e.g. Lay / ordained) the candidate may be called to.
 The candidate will be informed of their Vocations Advisor, and about the steps involved in the process of vocational discernment by the PDO.

 Discernment with the Vocations Advisor

-The candidate is then referred by their priest or chaplain to the Diocesan Director of Ordinands (DDO), who will have several meetings with the candidate for up to about 18 months.
+The Vocations Advisor will have several meetings with the candidate for up to about 18 months.
 During this time, the candidate may be required to do reading and written work, undertake practical ministry, and broaden their Church experience.
 This begins the personal discernment by the candidate as well as the Church valuing and validating the gifts of the individual.

 Some dioceses require individuals to engage in group discussion about discernment and their vocation with their congregation or with other enquirers.
 The individual will normally meet with their diocesan bishop at least once during this time.

 Discernment with the Provincial Director of Ordinands (PDO)